‘Meeting the breath’: half-day gatherings

 The experience of breath resounds as perceptual encounter in sensation and presence.
 This manifests in my relationship with self and others.
 As I become more permeable for the breath, my posture, movement, thinking, and emotion are subtly reconfigured in the experience of the breath cycle.

-There are regular half-day group gatherings at the Body Voice Centre, Footscray, usually on Saturday afternoons.
+There are monthly half-day group gatherings at the Body Voice Centre, Footscray, usually on the third Saturday afternoon of each month.
 Click here for more details.
 To read some responses to the half-day workshops click here.

 Individual sessions usually include hands-on work where the client lies on the breath table sensing the movement of breath in their body while the practitioner makes ‘offers’ to the client’s breath – through presence, touch, stretches, compressions – intended to enhance their experience of breath.
 This process is known as ‘breath dialogue’.
 It is a dialogue conducted not in words but rather through sensing the movement of breath.